-The amount of coverage and term length you choose will have a direct effect on what your monthly or yearly premium will be.
-And you should select that coverage amount and term length based on your family’s needs and financial dependences (such as a mortgage or student debt or future college tuition for the kids).
+The amount of life insurance coverage and term length you choose will have a direct effect on what your monthly or yearly premium will be.
+And when selecting the coverage amount and term length, you’ll want to do so based on your family’s needs and financial dependencies (such as a mortgage or student debt or future college tuition for the kids).

 So, with that said, what type of situation would be best served by a 10-year term length period?
 Well, let’s find out.

 Your unique financial situation will determine what amount of term life insurance you should buy.
 Factors like the age of your kids, how long you have left on your mortgage, and how many years until you plan to retire will all impact the recommended term length.
 (Tip: a life insurance calculator can do this math for you.)